mckennapsean/dissertation/notes/thesis-office.md

 # Thesis Office Concerns

-Oxford Dictionary vs standard of "cybersecurity" vs "cyber security"? --> IEEE treats cyber as a prefix but not a common one. safer to go with "cybersecurity"

 Suggested to avoid "a/an/the" at beginning of all captions.

 Figure text must be at least 2mm. check fig 7.4, fig 7.7